hmrc/sbt-settings/README.md

 sbt-utils
 =========

-SBT plugin that provides various common utility functions and configurations
+SBT plugin that provides common utility functions and configurations